 It’s a very simple & most common rule – if you divide 72 by rate of return you will get the number of years in which your money will double.
-For Eg. If you expect a rate of return of 12% you money will double in 6 years (72/12=6) & what about if rate of return is 8% – 72/8=9 years.
+For Eg. If you expect a rate of return of 12% your money will double in 6 years (72/12=6) & what about if the rate of return is 8% – 72/8=9 years.
 This can also be used in reverse order at what rate your money will double in 5 years – 72/5=14.4%

-Rules similar to rule of 72:
+Rules similar to the rule 72:

 Rule of 114 & 144

 These can help you in how many years your money will be triple (114) or quadruple (144) at some rate of returns.

 You know it or not but inflation is your biggest enemy – the rule of 70 will tell you in how many years the value of money will behalf.
 You just need to divide 70 with the rate of inflation so if the rate of inflation is 7% – 70/7=10 years.
 So in 10 years, your Rs 100 note will be worth Rs 50.